• Skip to main content

 They require the parent to spend copious amounts of time studying the approach in order to become fully versed in what the particular approach’s guru teaches.
 The parent then attempts to apply that particular approach to their child.

-I’d like to suggest that it is better to devote your time to understanding your child first and then seek out whatever you need that best aligns with who God created him or her to be.
+I’d like to suggest that it is better to devote your time to understanding your child first and then seek out whatever you need that best aligns with who God created her to be.

 In my thinking, it is far more beneficial to invest time understanding your child and building a relationship with her than to spend large amounts of time reading other people’s opinions about how to “properly” educate your child.